challengehub/public-data/challenges/aceaf9ac-cb3e-4bee-ab01-764112cd80d2.challenge.md

 The PDF in the resources goes into more detail than the videos on Khan academy, considering a greater range of cases.
 You may note that the particular solution is denoted by `$Y$` in the PDF while Sal Khan denotes it as `$y_p$` in his videos.

 ## Challenge
-Using the method of undetermined coefficients, calculate `$$y'' + 2y' = 2 te^{-t}$$`
+Using the method of undetermined coefficients, calculate the general solution to the ODE:
+`$$y'' + 2y' = 2 te^{-t}$$`

 ## Resources